 How to Start Investing in Fine Wine

-If you are new to investing in fine wine, you should ideally seek the support and advice of a fine wine expert such as Vin-X, to help you understand the general market dynamics, to select the best fine wines in line with your budget and goals, organise the necessary storage and insurance and provide ongoing information to enjoy a rewarding fine wine collection.
+If you are new to investing in fine wine, you should ideally seek the support and advice of a fine wine expert such as Vin-X, to help you understand the general market dynamics, to select the best fine wines in line with your budget and goals, organise the necessary storage and insurance and provide ongoing information and support to enjoy a rewarding fine wine collection.
 To get started there are some key decisions for you to make:

 - How long do you aim to hold your investment for – bear in mind to get optimum returns you need to view fine wine generally as a medium to long term investment and a five to ten-year period is a good guide.